 The discount allows you to purchase IHG Rewards Club points at a 20% discount.
 Searching the T&C’s, there is no language preventing cardmembers from stacking this discount with other savings when IHG points are already on sale, which opens up some exciting possibilities.
 IHG regularly runs promos allowing you to buy points with up to a 100% bonus, which reduces the cost of points down to 0.5¢ each.
 Stack the 20% discount as an IHG Rewards Premier Card cardholder, and you’ll reduce the cost of points down to 0.4¢ per piece.
 Stack both discounts/bonuses with the 4th-night free benefit, and you’ll receive a further 25% off the cost of an award, reducing the effective cost of purchased points down to 0.3¢ per point.
 Decreasing the cost well under the value you’d typically receive from IHG Rewards Club points.
 It’s yet to be seen if members that hold both the old and new cards can stack the fourth night free received on the new cards with the 10% rebate on points from the superseded IHG card.

-Outside of Chase’s published application restrictions (and those we’ve pieced together), recent data points indicate the IHG Rewards Premier Card is now subject to the 5/24 policy, meaning you want be approved for the card if you've opened 5+ cards in the previous 24 months.
+Outside of Chase’s published application restrictions (and those we’ve pieced together), recent data points indicate the IHG Rewards Premier Card is now subject to the 5/24 policy, meaning you won't be approved for the card if you've opened 5+ cards in the previous 24 months.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.